RomlinGroup/Flatpack/README.md

 This fusion of AI with the physical world accelerates scientific progress, enhances life quality, and opens vast business opportunities.
 By imbuing our surroundings with intelligence, we unlock limitless potential for connection, creativity, and growth, heralding a new frontier of human accomplishment.

 > **flatpack.ai:** "Picture merging the Swedish ingenuity of flatpacks (hence our name) and ready-to-assemble furniture with the imaginative appeal of certain Danish snap-together toy bricks.
 Our method of developing micro-LLMs is designed to be intelligently integrated into the physical world."
 (Henric Romlin 2023)

+## Navformer

+To operate effectively in the physical world, it is essential to avoid stumbling over edges or walking into walls.
+Navigation plays a crucial role in this aspect.
+Therefore, we are working on developing [Navformer](https://navformer.com) behind the scenes.
+However, since there is a potential for misuse, we are still undecided on whether we should release its code as open source or not.

 ## flatpack 3.X.X (Aglaonice)

 *Aglaonice, an ancient Greek astronomer from the 2nd or 1st century BC, was celebrated for her precise lunar eclipse predictions.
 Her mastery inspired the Greek proverb: "As the moon obeys Aglaonice," signifying unwavering certainty.*